kaiuechi/flatiron-real-estate-modeling/README.md

 **Author:** Kai Uechi

 ## Overview
 This project uses linear regression to investigate how features of a home affect its price.
-Although the final model does not provide particularly accurate prediction, it shows that house condition and house grade have a large impact on price.
+Although the final model does not provide particularly accurate prediction, it shows that living area, house condition, and house grade have a large impact on price.
 By combining this insight with information on the cost of renovating, a real estate investment firm could identify the most profitable investment opportunities.

 ## Business Problem
 A real estate investment firm needs to decide how best to utilize funds when improving existing properties.
 By analyzing the effect that various features and ammenities have on the price of a property, the firm can ensure it uses its resources efficiently.
 Using linear regression, I can model for inference to discover what factors increase price the most.